Kodak

 Kodak began as a partnership between George Eastman and Henry A. Strong to develop a film roll camera.
 After the release of the Kodak camera, Eastman Kodak was incorporated on May 23, 1892.
 Under Eastman's direction, the company became one of the world's largest film and camera manufacturers, and also developed a model of welfare capitalism and a close relationship with the city of Rochester.
-During most of the 20th century, Kodak held a dominant position in photographic film, and produced a number of technological innovations through heavy investment in research and development at Kodak Research Laboratories.
+During most of the 20th century, Kodak held a dominant position in photographic film, and produced several technological innovations through heavy investment in research and development at Kodak Research Laboratories.
 Kodak produced some of the most popular camera models of the 20th century, including the Brownie and Instamatic.
 The company's ubiquity was such that its "Kodak moment" tagline entered the common lexicon to describe a personal event that deserved to be recorded for posterity.

 Kodak began to struggle financially in the late 1990s as a result of increasing competition from Fujifilm.
-The company also struggled with the transition from film to digital photography, although Kodak had developed the first self-contained digital camera.
+The company also struggled with the transition from film to digital photography, even though Kodak had developed the first self-contained digital camera.
 Attempts to diversify its chemical operations failed, and as a turnaround strategy in the 2000s, Kodak instead made an aggressive turn to digital photography and digital printing.
 These strategies failed to improve the company's finances, and in January 2012, Kodak filed for Chapter 11 bankruptcy protection in the United States Bankruptcy Court for the Southern District of New York.

 In September 2013, the company emerged from bankruptcy, having shed its large legacy liabilities, restructured, and exited several businesses.
 Since emerging from bankruptcy, Kodak has continued to provide commercial digital printing products and services, motion picture film, and still film, the last of which is distributed through the spinoff company Kodak Alaris.
 The company has licensed the Kodak brand to several products produced by other companies, such as the PIXPRO line of digital cameras manufactured by JK Imaging.
 In response to the COVID-19 pandemic in 2020, Kodak announced in late July that year it would begin production of pharmaceutical materials.

 History

 Name

 The letter k was a favorite of George Eastman's; he is quoted as saying, "it seems a strong, incisive sort of letter."
 He and his mother, Maria, devised the name Kodak using an Anagrams set.
 Eastman said that there were three principal concepts he used in creating the name: it should be short, easy to pronounce, and not resemble any other name or be associated with anything else.
-According to a 1920 ad, the name "was simply invented – made up from letters of the alphabet to meet our trade-mark requirements.
+According to a 1920 ad, the name "was simply invented – made up from letters of the alphabet to meet our trademark requirements.
 It was short and euphonious and likely to stick in the public mind."
 The Kodak name was trademarked by Eastman in 1888.
+There was also a rumor that the name Kodak came from the sound made by the Kodak camera's shutter.